haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 ## Completion

 Work in pairs or individually.
-Complete the exercise and submit a short report containing at least the follo write a short reflection (200-300 words) containing at least the following:
+Complete the exercise and submit a short report containing at least the following:

+1. One map of the outcome of the exercise

+	- Remember: all maps should have a legend, a scale bar and a north arrow

+	- Use the tips from the Crash Course to improve your map

+2. A short reflection (200-300 words) containing at least the following:

 ## Exercise phases
 ### Getting familiar with the data